crazycat948/OS-Project-3/devlog.md

 Everything executed successfully, and I confirmed that once the root reached capacity, it split as expected and created a new root above it.
 This proves that the splitting and root promotion logic is functional and correctly updates the header and child pointers.
 With this phase complete, the B-Tree can now dynamically grow beyond a single block.
 Next, I’ll expand the insert logic to work with internal nodes, setting up for full recursive splits deeper into the tree structure.

 #5/10/2025 2:11pm
-Today I implemented the search functionality for the B-Tree index.
+I implemented the search functionality for the B-Tree index.
 The goal was to allow users to query a specific key in the tree and either return the associated value or indicate that the key wasn’t found.
 I added a new function called search() in btree.py, which starts at the root node and follows the correct child pointer based on the value of the key being searched.
 The traversal logic compares the key with all keys in the current node, and if it finds a match, it prints the associated value.
 If the key is smaller than a given node key, it follows the corresponding child pointer.
 If it’s larger than all keys in the node, it follows the rightmost child pointer.
 If the traversal reaches a leaf node and the key hasn’t been found, the function prints a message saying so.

 One important aspect of this design is that the search only loads one node at a time from disk, so the memory footprint stays small and consistent with the project’s requirement to never load more than a few nodes into memory at once.
 It also works with any number of tree levels, whether the tree has just a root or has already split and formed a new root and child layers.